 Mental Health Awareness Week

 Hosted by the Mental Health Foundation, Mental Health Awareness Week 2019 will take place from Monday 13 to Sunday 19 May 2019.
-The theme for 2019 is Body Image – how we see ourselves and how that makes us feel.
+The theme for 2019 is Body Image – how we think and feel about our bodies.

 Stress: are we coping?14 May 2018

 For Mental Health Awareness Week 2018 we are focusing on stress.
 Our new report digs deep into some statistics surrounding stress and offers recommendations of how we can make the UK a less stressed nation.

 Our animation explores stress - what it is, how we're coping and how we can do better.

 Read or order printed copies of our pocket guide which has helpful information on stress and how to manage and reduce it, including our top tips.

 What can you do for Mental Health Awareness Week?

 This year we're encouraging people to run a Curry & Chaat event for Mental Health Awareness Week.
 Curry & Chaat is our new fundraising campaign.
 The aim is simple: get together with friends, enjoy a delicious curry and raise money for the Mental Health Foundation and our vision of a world with good mental health for all.

 Curry & Chaat